THIS WEEK'S MOTLEY FOOL STOCK ADVISOR REVIEW (updated Sunday, February 28, 2021):

 - The OVERALL results of their picks year after year,

-I will also tell you 2 important trading tips about the Motley Fool services that I have learned over the years.
+I will also tell you 2 important trading tips about the Motley Fool services that I have learned.
 Two little facts that you must understand about their services in order to maximize your profits.

-I will try not to bore you, but I think it's important to tell you a bit about myself and why I felt the need to write this review.
+I will try not to bore you, but I think it's important to tell you a bit about myself and why I felt the need to write this Motley Fool Stock Advisor review.

 My story is probably not too different from yours.
 I watched my parents work their a** off (excuse my French).
 They each worked 50+ hours a week to give our family the best lifestyle they could.
 Unfortunately, my father passed away six years ago just after his 65th birthday.
 He worked hard his whole life and planned to enjoy his retirement, but he died within months of retiring.
 My dad's death taught be a valuable lesson–I need to start building my personal wealth NOW so I can retire early and ENJOY my retirement.